-Go to almost any British pub for a taste of traditional food and you are more than likely to see a ploughman's lunch on the menu—but what exactly is it?
-Most certainly this meal is not for the salad-lover as it often contains cheese, meats, pickles, sometimes even a slice of meat pie as well as bread.
+Go to almost any British pub for a taste of traditional food and you are more than likely to see a ploughman's lunch on the menu.
+This meal is not for the salad-lover as it often contains cheese, meats, pickles, sometimes even a slice of meat pie as well as bread.
 Since there is some variation, always ask what's included before ordering.

 Origin of a Ploughman's Lunch